 The Board of Directors has determined that each of Messrs.
-Alpert, Bell, Fogg, Harrison, Hill, Kutyna, Stansberry, Sussman, Waldorf, Whalen and Wolff, are independent under New York Stock Exchange Rule 303A.
+Alpert, Bell, Fogg, Fornell, Harrison, Hill, Kutyna, Mitarotonda, Stansberry, Sussman, Waldorf and Whalen, and our former director Lester Wolff, are independent under New York Stock Exchange Rule 303A.
 All of the standing committees of the Board of Directors are composed of independent directors.
-These committees are: the Audit Committee, the Compensation Committee, the Ethics Committee and the Nominating and Corporate Governance Committee.
+These committees are: the Audit Committee, the Compensation Committee, the Ethics Committee, the Nominating and Corporate Governance Committee and the Succession Committee.